 The Master of Science (MS) Didactic Program in Dietetics and Dietetic Internship is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (800) 877-1600 ext.
 5400, email: email@example.com, website: www.eatright.org/acend.

-The Master of Science in Acupuncture and Oriental Medicine and the combination of the Master of Science in Acupuncture and the Certificate in Chinese Herbal Medicine (CCHM) are approved curriculum by the California Acupuncture Board for graduates seeking California licensure.
+The Master of Science in Acupuncture and Oriental Medicine is an approved curriculum by the California Acupuncture Board for graduates seeking California licensure.

 Bastyr University has received approval from the state of Washington as a recognized midwifery training facility and provides education for direct-entry midwifery students in the Master of Science in Midwifery.
 This program is accredited through the Midwifery Education Accreditation Council (MEAC).
 Graduates of the Department of Midwifery are eligible to sit for licensure in Washington and other states and apply to the Canadian bridging program for provincial registration.
 Graduates may sit for the North American Registry of Midwives (NARM) exam to receive the Certified Professional Midwife (CPM) credential, recognized in many states for legal practice of midwifery and reimbursement for services.

 Bastyr University is approved by Washington state to offer its acupuncture and Oriental medicine programs.
-Individuals who complete the Master of Science in Acupuncture or Master of Science in Acupuncture and Oriental Medicine are eligible to sit for the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) certification exams as well as various state licensing exams.
+Individuals who complete the Master of Science in Acupuncture and Oriental Medicine are eligible to sit for the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) certification exams as well as various state licensing exams.